Ellen Roots

 The Lushan Suite:

-A Love Song from the W
+A Love Song from the West to the East

 (A true story)